 Counselling and Psychological

 Mental illness is as real as any diagnosed physical illness and must be treated and taken seriously.
-Trinity’s team of registered psychologists are always prepared to provide diagnostic and therapeutic support – through direct support during school hours, but also in providing advice and access to external mental health services and professionals.
+Trinity’s team of registered psychologists and social workers are always prepared to provide diagnostic and therapeutic support – through direct support during school hours, but also in providing advice and access to external mental health services and professionals.

 Counselling and Psychological Services at Trinity include: